COPD and Exercise: Breathing and Exercise Programs for COPD

 COPD and Exercise Precautions

 It's good to take precautions when exercising with COPD, but remember that shortness of breath doesn't always mean you should stop altogether.
-Instead, slow down and continue exercising.
-If shortness of breath becomes severe, then stop exercising.
+Ask your doctor about when you should stop exercising and rest.

 Here are other exercise precautions:

-- Wait at least one and a half hours after eating before beginning to exercise.
+- Wait at least an hour and a half after eating before beginning to exercise.

 - Avoid hot or cold showers after exercising.

 - If you've been away from exercise for several days, start up slowly, and gradually return to your regular routine.

 Exercises to avoid when you have COPD: